Burstwick: Community

 Some low-lying parts of Burstwick were affected by the June 2007 floods which hit most of the county.
 Several properties were vacated while repair work took place.

-Burstwick's church is All Saints', which was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
+The closed All Saints' Church, Burstwick was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
 There is also a Methodist church.

 To the north-west of the village is the site of Burstwick Castle which is an ancient scheduled monument.

 Amenities

 Burstwick contains a public house, the Hare and Hounds and a fish and chip shop, both situated on the main street.
 Village businesses and services include a petrol station, a park and a village hall.
 An 18-hole golf course is about 1 mi away.

 The local primary school is Burstwick Community Primary School.